Paper or Plastic? How Austin, Texas Says NO to Both

 “We feel that the general majority of Austinites support going to a reusable system,” explained Bob Gedert of the Austin Resource Recovery.
 “The question to most citizens is ‘What’s the easiest system to get there?’”

-March 1, 2013 should come and go in Austin without issue.
-The City has their eyes on the prize and banning disposable grocery and shopping bags in favor of reusable grocery bags will get them another step closer to their goal of zero waste.
+March 1, 2013, should come and go in Austin without issue.
+The City has its eyes on the prize and banning disposable grocery and shopping bags in favor of reusable grocery bags will get them another step closer to its goal of zero waste.

 The City of Austin has earmarked $2 million to go toward an outreach education program to help residents prepare for, and understand the bag ban.
-Unfortunately, the majority of the money for the education program will not be available until after the bag ban takes effect, but the Austin Resource Recovery has not let that stop them from starting to spread the word.
+Unfortunately, the majority of the money for the education program will not be available until after the bag ban takes effect, but the Austin Resource Recovery group has not let that stop them from starting to spread the word.

 The agency has set up times and locations throughout the city to distribute reusable cloth bags to residents.
 The plan is for people to get in the habit of bringing their reusable shopping bags when they head to the store before the ban takes effect on March 1, and hopefully by the time the ban rolls around people won’t even notice because they will already have made the switch to reusable bags.